tbreslein/capturedlambda/src/pages/posts/the-state-of-programming-in-physics.md

 Once you're done with that, you probably will not have to deal with this topic in that project for many years, maybe ever again.

-Changing the prevelant behaviour around licensing in academia would protect people and projects from so many potential legal trouble, it's insane...
+Changing the prevalent behaviour around licensing in academia would protect people and projects from so many potential legal trouble, it's insane...

 ## 3. A conclusion of sorts